MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A hand movement that enables an operator to do an action in mixed reality.
 For more information, see [Gestures to know](authoring-gestures.md).

 ## Interpupillary distance (IPD)
-The distance between a user’s eyes.
+The distance between a user's eyes.
 Different users have different IPDs.
-To align content correctly, [!include[pn-hololens](../includes/pn-hololens.md)] needs to be calibrated for each user’s IPD.
+To align content correctly, [!include[pn-hololens](../includes/pn-hololens.md)] needs to be calibrated for each user's IPD.

 ## Marker
 A computer-generated visual used for printed anchors.
 You gaze at the printed marker to align the guide with its spatial coordinates.